NVIDIA/bionemo-framework/docs/docs/user-guide/getting-started/access-startup.md

 # Startup Instructions

 Now that you can access the BioNeMo Framework container, it is time to get up and running.
-BioNeMo is compatible across a variety of computing environments, keeping in mind users with local workstations and data centers, users of major CSPs (e.g., AWS, Azure, GCP, and OCI), and users of NVIDIA’s DGX Cloud infrastructure.
+BioNeMo is compatible across a variety of computing environments, keeping in mind users with local workstations and data centers, users of major Cloud Service Providers (CSPs) such as AWS, Azure, GCP, and OCI, and users of NVIDIA’s DGX Cloud infrastructure.

 ## Running the Container on a Local Machine